ethereum/go-ethereum/docs/getting-started/index.md

 ## Installing

 You can install the Go implementation of Ethereum in a variety of ways.
 These include installing it via your favorite package manager; downloading a standalone pre-built binary; running as a docker container; or building it yourself.
-This section highlights the common options, in the left hand menu, or in the [install and build](/install-and-build/Installing-Geth) section.
+This section highlights the common options, but you can find others in the left hand menu, or in the [install and build](/install-and-build/Installing-Geth) section.

 ### Install on macOS via Homebrew